brigi6/brigi6/README.md

 #### Design and Development

-I'm Brigitta from Hungary, I’m a frontend developer and graphic designer specializing in building and designing exceptional digital experiences.
+I'm Brigitta from Hungary, I’m an UX designer and frontend developer specializing in building and designing exceptional digital experiences.

 Skills: REACT / JS / HTML / CSS

 - 🔭 I’m currently working on this page.